zoquero/vcloudtools/README.md

 # vcloudtools

 **Tools for working with vCloud Director**

+These tools give you a **better visibility and manageability of your vCloud Infraestructure**.
+They fill some gaps, some functionalities that can't be found on the vCloud Director web UI or that are not agile enough:

+* to **generate a graphviz diagram** representing it all
-These tools make it easer to look for vShield Edge firewall rules when **troubleshooting communications** on your vDCs.
-It also allows you to **dump your infraestructure to CSV or XML** and to **generate a graphviz diagram** representing it all.
-It helps to backup your configuration, to plug your cloud to your CMDB (manual integration, if your CMDB doesn't support vCloud API), to account our usage, a step towards monitoring, ... vCloud Director web UI is the tool to manage your cloud, but these non-interactive tools can help you in some situations.
+* to look for vShield Edge firewall rules when **troubleshooting communications** on your vDCs
+* to **dump your infraestructure to CSV or XML** (it can help you to backup your configuration, to plug your cloud to your CMDB (manual integration, if your CMDB doesn't support vCloud API), to account our usage, a step towards monitoring), ...

+vCloud Director web UI is the tool to manage your cloud, but these non-interactive tools really can help you in some situations.

 It **requires** [vCloud SDK for PHP for vCloud Suite 5.5](https://developercenter.vmware.com/web/sdk/5.5.0/vcloud-php).
 Don't forget to add it's folder to your **```include_path```** setting in your php.ini